 Students will be able to

-- Recognize gold and understand why it was so valuable to people during the Gold Rush. - Identify who the "49ers" were and why they traveled so far to reach California. - Explain what life was like for miners during the Gold Rush, including the tools they used and the challenges they faced. - Identify how the Gold Rush changed California, such as the rapid growth of towns.
+- Recognize gold and understand why it was so valuable to people during the Gold Rush. - Explain what life was like for miners during the Gold Rush, including the tools they used and the challenges they faced.

 Key Terms